Fordham

 When can I expect to be notified about my application?

 Fordham makes decisions on a rolling basis.
-The committee endeavors to notify applicants of decisions within eight to ten weeks after the completion of their application.
+The committee endeavors to notify applicants of decisions within 10 to 12 weeks after the completion of their application.
 Applications received on or around University calendar breaks will take additional processing time.

 What are the median LSAT and GPA for admitted students?